ZwerOxotnik/CuberiteExamplePlugin/readme.md

 [Cuberite] plugins uses [lua 5.1], if you want to use external lua tools or other IDEs then read it, otherwise skip to section [Notes](#notes).

 If don't have experience with lua with then read [this](https://github.com/pohka/Lua-Beginners-Guide) or [this](https://stigmax.gitbook.io/lua-guide/) or watch a some video on [youtube].
-For instance: https://www.youtube.com/watch?v=HDAE9OR28gY&list=PL9URkxPt-PndpZlw8m_NHh0vUBU5J-BRF
+For instance: ["Lua for Beginners"](https://www.youtube.com/watch?v=HDAE9OR28gY&list=PL9URkxPt-PndpZlw8m_NHh0vUBU5J-BRF).

 I recommend to install [luaver] for managing versions of Lua and [luarocks].